dahlia/fedify/docs/manual/test.md

 ---
-parent: Manual
-nav_order: 10
-metas:
 description: >-
   Testing a federated server app is a bit tricky because it requires a federated environment.
 This document explains how to easily test your federated server app with the help of several tools.
+prev:
+  text: Integration
+  link: ./integration.md
+next: false
 ---

 Testing